How Karl Conrad became an influencer and how he chooses which brands to work with.

 A lot of my really cool experiences are a cold email I have gotten that say “Hey, we work for so and so and were wondering if you were interested in this.”

 Z.H: For those start-ups and those cold emails, what sticks out?

 “If I can see it aligning with my channel I will always say yes, and try to fit it in my schedule.
 It’s just trying to land on a timeline that is feasible for both ends.”

-I am not expecting a payment or anything but it would be nice to share [the product] with my audience.
+I am not expecting a payment or a giveaway or anything but it would be nice to share [the product] with my audience.

 Z.H: Thanks for you time today Karl, really appreciate the insights!

 K.C.: Thank you!